the-turing-way/the-turing-way/conferences/abstracts/2021-01-RightsCon.md

-RightsCon2021 uses a platform for submissions - here are editable versions of the answer!
+RightsCon2021 uses a platform for submissions - these are the questions!

+## About You
 Primary contact: Laura Carter
 Secondary contact: Malvika Sharan